zradlicz/Generative-OpenCV/README.md

-L-Systems | L-systems to generate either stochastic or deterministic branching shapes Diffusion-Reaction | Simulation of two chemicals diffusing and reacting with eachother Circle Packing | Creating circles that don't overlap
+L-Systems | L-systems to generate either stochastic or deterministic branching shapes Diffusion-Reaction | Simulation of two chemicals diffusing and reacting with eachother Circle Packing | Creating circles that don't overlap Video Writer | Program to write video from folder of images

 ## Boid